Chaharshanbe Suri: Food of Chaharshanbe Suri

 Families customarily enjoy snacks during the evening and a supper at night after the end of the festivities.
 The usual snacks are nuts and dried fruits (ājīl), including salted hazelnuts, pistachios, almonds, prunes, apricots, and raisins.
 The supper depends on available local ingredients.
 In Kermān and Shirāz the main dish is usually polow with pasta soup; the longer the pasta strands, the better the chances for a long life for each member of the family.
 In Māzandarān, Gorgān, Gīlān, and Tehran, sabzī-polow with fish is most often eaten.
 In Qazvīn and Garmsār sabzī-polow is made with wild herbs from the desert.
 In Khorasan several kinds of polow (with lentils, pasta, herbs, and vetch) are traditionally served.

 Relations to other holidays

 Prior to changes introduced to the Iranian calendar, Chaharshanbe Suri and the Yazidi festival Çarşema Sor overlapped in dates.
 The two seem connected, although some Yazidi claim that the name Çarşema Sor is a recent one and the festival was celebrated under other names dedicated to the Peacock Angel.

+Chaharshanbe Suri as a Symbol of Resistance

+Every year, Chaharshanbe Suri celebrations create tension between the Iranian public and the government, which perceives them as an ideological and security threat.
+The holiday is regarded by Iran’s religious authorities as a non-Islamic and superstitious practice that should be eliminated.
+Beyond its religious dimension, there is also a political concern, as the festival allows for large public gatherings in open spaces, something the authorities seek to prevent out of fear that such gatherings could serve as a platform for anti-government protests.
+As a result, Iranian authorities take measures each year to restrict the celebrations, arrest participants, and issue public warnings about the dangers of attending these events.

+The struggle over Chaharshanbe Suri reflects a deeper tension between Iranian national identity and the Islamic identity promoted by the Islamic Republic.
+On one hand, the government seeks to reinforce the country’s Islamic character and diminish the significance of pre-Islamic traditions.
+On the other hand, the public continues to celebrate events like Nowruz and Chaharshanbe Suri, which emphasize Iran’s cultural and national heritage.
+In some cases, these events serve as an opportunity for expressing dissent against the government, with protesters using the celebrations to chant political slogans and demonstrate their opposition.
+Despite the government's repression, these traditions persist, highlighting the power of cultural heritage and the gap between the people and the religious establishment.